 On May 28, 1911, American physicist Alfred Otto Carl Nier was born.
 Nier pioneered the development of mass spectrometry.
 He was the first to use mass spectrometry to isolate uranium-235 which was used to demonstrate that 235U could undergo fission and developed the sector mass spectrometer configuration now known as Nier-Johnson geometry.

-Alfred Nier moved back to Minnesota in 1938 in order to be closer to his parents.
+Despite an offer to stay on at Harvard following his fellowship, in 1938 he returned to the University of Minnesota to accept an assistant professorship in the Physics Department in order to be closer to his parents.
 However, two years later Enrico Fermi requested Nier and a few students to prepare a pure sample of uranium-235 using an early mass spectrograph designed by Nier, for John R. Dunning‘s team at Columbia University.
 It was then sent by US Postal Mail to Dunning’s team.
 They were then able to show that U-235 was the isotope responsible for nuclear fission, rather than the more abundant uranium-238.
 This achievement is considered a critical step in the development of the atomic bomb.
 During World War II, Alfred Nier and the Kellex Corporation in New York City researched on the design and development of efficient and effective mass spectrographs for use in the Manhattan Project to build the atomic bomb in the war.

-After World War II, Nier returned to Minnesota where he worked on geochronology, the upper atmosphere, space science and noble gases.
+After World War II, Nier returned to Minnesota, where he chaired the physics department from 195 to 1965, where he worked on geochronology, the upper atmosphere, space science and noble gases. suits conducting remarkable precision mass work that enabled the identification of molecules from their exact molecular weight.
 He further designed the miniature mass spectrometers used by the Viking Landers to sample the atmosphere of Mars.
 Alfred Nier became a member of the National Academy of Sciences as well as a foreign scientific member of the Max Planck Society.
 The Nier Prize is awarded annually by the Meteoritical Society and recognizes outstanding research in meteoritics and closely allied fields by young scientists.
+Nier’s 218th and final paper was published in the year of his death in 1994 at age 82, on the subject of noble gases in lunar dust grains.

 References and Further Reading: